RealDebugMonkey/ZeachCobbler/README.md

 (Much later I discovered that there was actually a person using 'Zeach Cobbler' as their online handle.
 My deepest apologies to that individual if the name collision causes them any grief.)

-# Contributers and Used code
+# Contributors and Used code
 * albel727 - For the complete rewrite of the grazer into what is now called the 'new grazer'
 * Angal - For the original Server select UI (now unused), click-to-lock multiblob feature, and multiblob grazer feature
 * Apostolique - debug text output derived from Apostolique's bot code -- https://github.com/Apostolique/Agar.io-bot